hotrodwinston/homeserverstack/README.md

   YouTube Dl Material - installed via portainer
     I recently ran into issues with YTDL Material so I am running MeTube alongside it for redundancy.
+    Currently exploring YTDL-SUB for automation of downloading and organizing

+Wireguard for remote access

 OpenHAB for Home Automation.